 “The battle to feed all of humanity is over.
 In the 1970s hundreds of millions of people will starve to death in spite of any crash programs embarked upon now.
 At this late date nothing can prevent a substantial increase in the world death rate.”
 (The sentence was of course removed from the 1980 and later editions, as the world death rate fell sharply)

-Ehrlich believed the only way humanity could survive is if the government sets up a “Department of Population and Environment” which would take “whatever steps necessary” including things like secretly placing sterilizing chemicals in the water supply, imposing high taxes on cribs and car seats, and figuring out how to abort only females.
+Ehrlich believed the only way humanity could survive is if the government set up a “Department of Population and Environment” which would take “whatever steps necessary” including things like secretly placing sterilizing chemicals in the water supply, imposing high taxes on cribs and car seats, and figuring out how to abort only females.

 Ehrlich agreed with the thesis in William and Paul Paddock’s book Famine 1975! that societies should be “triaged” on how well they would be able to feed themselves.
 None of them saw any way that India could do it, so they advocated cutting their losses and removing all food aid from the sub-continent.
 The Paddocks likened sending food to India to “throwing sand in the ocean” Fortunately, the 400 million Indians ignored the distinguished academics.
-Since 1960, India tripled its population, reduced the percentage of malnourished citizens from 90% to 40%, and gave the world many millions of engineers, doctors, and scientists.
+Since 1960, India has tripled its population, reduced the percentage of malnourished citizens from 90% to 40%, and gave the world many millions of engineers, doctors, and scientists.

 In contrast to the Population Alarmists we have the Rational Technologists.
 These people don’t deny that humanity faces many problems, but also believe that the combined power of human ingenuity will be sufficient to solve them.